yash013/yash013/README.md

 💡 &nbsp;I like to explore new technologies. <br>
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine Learning, and Data Science.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-📧 &nbsp; For collabration or any project discussion shoot me an email at contact@yashbiz.xyz \
+📧 &nbsp;For collabration or any project discussion shoot me an email at contact@yashbiz.xyz \
 ✔ Fun fact : My code has a secret ingredient: trial, error, and a lot of coffee.🥲<br><br>

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***My working tools...***